[Quick Explanation] How to Rotate MySQL's slow.log File

 SHOW GRANTS FOR 'flush'@'localhost';

-Adjust the privileges of the created flush user when logging in
+Adjust permissions when the created flush user logs in

 vi /var/lib/mysql/.my.cnf